MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cfiletimespan-class.md

 ### Return value

-Returns the time span in milliseconds.
+Returns the time span in 100-nanosecond FILETIME units.
+For more information, see [CFileTime](cfiletime-class.md).

 ## <a name="operator_-"></a>  CFileTimeSpan::operator -